All articles

 How This Fits Into Your Release Process

-Here's how product teams typically use TestQala in their workflow:
+Here's how product teams typically integrate journey testing into their workflow:

 Before sprint planning: Define the user journeys that the sprint's features should support.
 Write the test scenarios in plain English.
 These become your living acceptance criteria.